e-gun/HipparchiaGoServer/INSTALLATION.md

 - two caveats
   - it does not look like `postgress.app` will give you PSQL with trigram indices.
 Searching will be slower.
   - `postgress.app` will need to be started/stopped manually vs homebrew which will always launch the database on system start

+### mac PostgreSQL installation via EDB (not recommended)

+- this definitely works, but you will have problems executing the simple steps above
+- basically, if you do this you need to be ready to figure out how to get your shell to find `pg_restore`: it will be available, but where...?
+- this should not be **that** hard, but I do not have a box configured this way so I don't know the exact recipe

+---

+### windows advice

+you should alias `psql` and `pg_restore` in your shell:

+`Set-Alias psql 'C:\Program Files\PostgreSQL\*\bin\psql.exe'`

+`Set-Alias psql 'C:\Program Files\PostgreSQL\*\bin\pg_restore.exe'`

+After this you can execute the command to load...